Thank You Matt Damon: Twitter Users Roast And Toast Actor For ‘The Great Wall’

 “In many ways The Great Wall is the opposite of what is being suggested.
 For the first time, a film deeply rooted in Chinese culture, with one of the largest Chinese casts ever assembled, is being made at tent pole scale for a world audience.
 I believe that is a trend that should be embraced by our industry.
 Our film is not about the construction of the Great Wall.
 Matt Damon is not playing a role that was originally conceived for a Chinese actor.
 The arrival of his character in our story is an important plot point.
 There are five major heroes in our story and he is one of them — the other four are all Chinese.”

 thank you matt damon.
-I love you. ???? #ThankYouMattDamon pic.twitter.com/gdARsBrBBb
+I love you.???? #ThankYouMattDamon pic.twitter.com/gdARsBrBBb

 — mattypage (@Mattypagedamon) February 17, 2017